-- faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 17.2 Schools are under a duty to help prevent the risk of people becoming terrorists or supporting terrorism (The Prevent duty).
+- 17.1 Extremism is defined as: the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to: - 1. negate or destroy the fundamental rights and freedoms of others; or - 2. undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - 3. intentionally create a permissive environment for others to achieve the results in (1) or (2). - 17.2 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 18.1 Schools are under a duty to help prevent the risk of people becoming terrorists or supporting terrorism (The Prevent duty).
 To fulfil this duty the school has a Prevent Lead.
-This is the designated safeguarding lead DSL/Prevent.
-If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding/Prevent Lead who will take the appropriate steps. - 17.3 The designated safeguarding lead/Prevent Lead will receive additional, in-depth training, including training on extremist and terrorist ideologies.
-The designated Prevent lead will then deliver/ training to other staff to support them in making informed referrals to Prevent where necessary. - 17.4 As with broader safeguarding issues, a multi-agency approach will be supported by the school where it is necessary and appropriate.
-Any Prevent concerns will be securely transferred when a child moves to a different education provider. - 17.5 The school will continue building resilience to radicalising influences through the curriculum, effective IT policies and effective visiting speaker protocols. - 17.6 Th school will annually assess and reflect upon local risk and threat, based on the size and provision.
-The outcome of these risk assessments will inform any necessary changes to the Prevent Risk assessment and this policy. - 17.7 Children are vulnerable to extremist ideology and radicalisation.
+This is the designated safeguarding lead DSL/Prevent Lead Delete the title not applicable to your setting.
+If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding/Prevent Lead who will take the appropriate steps. - 18.2 The designated safeguarding lead/Prevent Lead will receive additional, in-depth training, including training on extremist and terrorist ideologies.
+The designated Prevent lead will then deliver/ training to other staff to support them in making informed referrals to Prevent where necessary. - 18.3 As with broader safeguarding issues, a multi-agency approach will be supported by the school where it is necessary and appropriate.
+Any Prevent concerns will be securely transferred when a child moves to a different education provider. - 18.4 The school will continue building resilience to radicalising influences through the curriculum, effective IT policies and effective visiting speaker protocols. - 18.5 The school will annually assess and reflect upon local risk and threat, based on the size and provision.
+The outcome of these risk assessments will inform any necessary changes to the Prevent Risk assessment and this policy. - 18.6 Children can be susceptible to extremist ideology and radicalisation.
 Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
-Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 17.8 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.
+Our staff are trained to identify those at risk of being radicalised or drawn into extremism.

+18.7 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead/Prevent Lead.

-18 Staff/pupil relationships
+19 Staff/pupil relationships

-- 18.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 18.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules. - 18.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.
+- 19.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 19.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 19.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.

-19 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers
+20 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers